 "The Consequences of Militarized Policing for Human Rights: Evidence

-from Mexico" (Revise and Resubmit) (draft available upon request).
+from Mexico" (Under review) (draft available upon request).

 Abstract: What are the consequences of the militarization of public safety?
 Governments increasingly rely on militaries for policing, but the systematic study of this phenomenon's consequences for human rights has been neglected.
 Scholarly, NGO, and journalistic accounts point to widespread violations by both civilian police and militaries, but which one performs worse remains unresolved.
 Based on unique data on military deployments and human-rights complaints in Mexico, we conduct a systematic, country-wide study of the consequences of militarization for human rights.
 Following matching and difference-in-difference strategies, we find that militarization leads to a 160% increase in complaints against federal security forces, an effect that does not abate over time.
 We also leverage deployments for disaster-relief operations and joint operations with police to show that the increase is not due to more personnel or higher reporting in their presence.
 The findings have important implications for our understanding of punitive populism and militarized policing.